cminh810/Lite-Nested-UNet/README.md

 Nima Tajbakhsh, and Jianming Liang and some of U-Lite modules in *1M PARAMETERS ARE ENOUGH?
 A LIGHTWEIGHT CNN-BASED MODEL FOR MEDICAL IMAGE SEGMENTATION* by Binh-Duong Dinh, Thanh-Thu Nguyen, Thi-Thao Tran, Van-Truong Pham.

-By substituting the original convolution block in U-Net with U-Lite's Axial Depth-wise Convolution module, the model successfully reduce the number of parameters from 8.9M (my code version of U-Net++) to a little over 1.1M, if the filters are halved, the number of parameters is only about 300k, which is incredibly small with respect to the proposed U-Net++.
+By substituting the original convolution block in U-Net with U-Lite's Axial Depth-wise Convolution module, the model successfully reduce the number of parameters from 8.9M (my code version of U-Net++) to a little over 1.1M.
+If the filters are halved, the number of parameters is only about 300k, which is incredibly small with respect to the proposed U-Net++.

 ## **Model details**

 **Features**
 1. **Deep supervision** for decoder heads
 2. **Squeeze-and-Excitation (SE)** blocks
-3. **Composite loss**: Focal + Focal-Tversky + Boundary (weights configurable)
+3. **Composite loss**: Focal + Focal-Tversky + Boundary (with weights)
 4. **Evaluation**: Global Dice (F1) and IoU

 **Dataset**